Upper Arm Lift Mobile, AL

 Arm Lift

-Many people ask whether liposuction can be done in this area and occasionally it can be but this depends on how loose the skin is.
-With liposuction alone the skin will not be tightened even with laser liposuction.
-It certainly is a trade-off between a scar and reducing the volume of the arm and tightening of the skin.
-Overall, the majority of the patients are very pleased with this surgery and risks of the surgery are very minimal.
-In my practice here in Mobile, Alabama there have been no ill effects from the surgery.
-There is the occasional person who will have some numbness in the skin on the inner aspect of the arm and sometimes down into the inner aspect of the forearm.
-Usually this is temporary but may last longer than a few months.
+Many people ask whether liposuction can be done in this area, and occasionally, it can, but this depends on how loose the skin is.
+With liposuction alone, the skin will not be tightened, even with laser liposuction.
+It certainly is a trade-off between a scar and reducing the arm’s volume and tightening the skin.
+Overall, the majority of the patients are very pleased with this surgery, and the risks of the surgery are minimal.

 How Much Does Upper Arm Lift Cost?